Made by us, named by you: Beauty Sleep

-Lush co-founders and cosmetics aficionados Mark Constantine and Helen Ambrosen are in the middle of a spirited virtual debate.
-Not about ‘the new normal’ post-lockdown, socially-distant shopping, or even who dyed Mark’s hair khaki that one time, no, this is about whose idea new face and body mask Beauty Sleep was.
+Lush co-founders and cosmetics aficionados Mark Constantine and Helen Ambrosen are in the middle of a spirited debate: whose idea the face and body mask Beauty Sleep was.

 “Oh yes,” declares Helen, “you had a dream.”